MESH-Model/MESH_Project_Baker_Creek/ReadMe.md

 - Data/Raw
 - Model/Scenario*/Outputs

-The files in these folders are stored on Graham and can be synced with the local machine via the respective push/pull bash scripts included in the folders Data/Raw and Model folders.
+The files in these folders are stored on Graham and can be synced with the local machine via the respective push/pull bash scripts included in the Data/Raw and Model folders.

 ## Code
 - Includes pre- and post-processing scripts used in the project